tbedford/Website-Test/source/draft/radio-telemetry-with-nexmo-python.md

 Things this should be quite possible, and it is, within certain limitations.

-Radio telemetry is especially useful in scenarios where the source at edge-of-network
-is:
+Radio telemetry is the ability to send data, especially data from sensors and actuators, via radio waves running than through electrical cables.

+Radio telemetry is especially useful in scenarios where the source at edge-of-network is, physically very remote, or possibly even moving.
+Obvious when you try to run cables from the GPS sensor on a train and wire it back to your logging unit you are in for some trouble.
+Telemetry by radio waves is more or less essential.
+You could simply store the data locally for downloading later, but this does not give you the real-time data you need in many scenarios.
+OK by real-time here we are not talking high frequency updates - we might only need to know the position of the train every 30 seconds or so.

+So, just to recap, radio telemetry is very useful

 1. Remote
 2. Moving